Mountlake Terrace, Washington: Parks and recreation

 Mountlake Terrace has 18 public parks with 262 acre of open space that is maintained by the city government.
 The city also partners with the Edmonds School District and privately owned recreation spaces to host events and activities for residents.
 The public and private parks have a total of 14 baseball fields, 13 soccer fields, 19 playgrounds, 15 tennis courts, and 4 indoor basketball courts.
 The main community center in the Mountlake Terrace is the Recreation Pavilion, which opened on November 26, 1968, and includes several swimming pools, a lazy river, racquetball courts, and an indoor gymnasium.
 The facility was renovated in 2003 and has been the subject of replacement or expansion plans that were not realized.

 Terrace Creek Park is the city's largest, at 60 acre, and includes hiking trails, open fields, and a disc golf course.
 It is located adjacent to the Recreation Pavilion and straddles the boundary between the Town Center and Cedar Terrace neighborhood along a section of Lyon Creek.
 The west side of the Town Center is home to Veterans Memorial Park, a forested area near Interstate 5 with hiking trails and a playground.

 The city government's former golf course was converted into Ballinger Park in 2013, located on 42 acre on the north end of Lake Ballinger.
 The park includes a boat launch, a fishing pier, swimming areas, sports fields, and Edmount Island.
 The Nile Shrine had built their own golf course on the east side of the lake in 1968 and opened it to the public in 1996, which drew people from the municipal course.
 The park is adjacent to the Interurban Trail, an inter-city hiking and cycling trail developed in the late 1990s that travels between Seattle and Everett on the former interurban railway route.
-The privately owned Olympicview Ice Arena in Mountlake Terrace is home to the Washington Huskies college hockey team and other skating groups.
+The privately owned Olympicview Ice Arena in Mountlake Terrace is home to the Washington Huskies college hockey team, the Seattle Totems junior hockey program, and other skating groups.